 Avocado, Apple, Cherry, Peach, Pear, Plum, Mango, Lemon, Lime, Orange, Tangerine, etc.

-Choose where you want to plant your tree.
-Trees should be kept 8-12 feet away from any obstacles in the home setting.
-Know that MOST trees do not like standing water.
-MANY trees prefer well-draining soil, so a high spot in the area may work if the area is well-draining.
+When planting a fruit, you should keep most trees 8-12 feet away from any home setting obstacles.
+Second, know that MOST trees do not like standing water.
+MANY trees prefer well-draining soil, so a high spot in the area may work if the site is well-draining.
 Full sun will also work best for sunlight, but a 50% sunny area should suffice.
-Planting on the south side of a structure (house, building) will generally offer some protection from cold weather.
+Last, planting a fruit tree on the south side of a structure (house, building) will generally offer some protection from cold weather.

-After a week or two, check the tree soil level and add soil if needed.
+After a week or two, check the fruit tree soil level and add soil if needed.
 Many times there will be settling, and this is due to compaction.
-Adding a little soil over the root of the root ball will cover exposed roots and help the tree sustain itself.
+Adding a little soil over the root of the root ball will cover exposed roots and help the fruit tree sustain itself.

 After a week or two, check the tree soil level and add soil if needed.
 Many times there will be settling, and this is due to compaction.
-Adding a little soil over the root of the root ball will cover exposed roots and help the tree sustain itself.
+Adding a little soil over the root of the root ball will cover exposed roots and help the fruit tree sustain itself.
 BE SURE THE LEAVE AN INCH OR SO FROM THE SOIL TO THE TOP OF THE POT.

 In The Ground – Water at Planting

-Watering your tree will be a critical stage.
-Once planted water your tree regularly.
+Once planted, water your fruit tree regularly.
 Daily for the first week or two and every 2-4 days for the first few months (2-3 months).
-If rain happens there is no need to water.
-In any instance be sure to let the soil dry down a bit from the time of watering.
+If rain happens, there is no need to water.
+In any instance, be sure to let the soil dry down a bit from the time of watering.